ucsb-eri/checkinMaster/README.md

   ip       - from the request
   time     - this server will timestamp

-cd into the directory and run: bin/dbPrep.sh
+cd into the main app directory - edit and then run: vi bin/install.sh bin/install.sh

+Note that on linux systems you may need to open up the firewall to allow access to the node service running.
+Our CentOS boxes are setup like the following

+-A INPUT -m state --state NEW -m tcp -p tcp --dport 3000:3005 -s 128.111.100.0/23 -j ACCEPT